 Furthermore, whatever specific reading strategy or skilled is targeted, students can record or sketch evidence of their application of said skill/strategy on a post-it.

-During teacher-student conferencing, these sticky notes with students’ connections, questions, evidence, and/or applied reading strategies will help guide the discussion.
+During teacher-student conferencing, sticky notes with students’ connections, questions, evidence, and/or applied reading strategies help guide the discussion.

 This is great anecdotal evidence for you! 😉

 When used properly, anchor charts are effective instructional tools that aid in reinforcing skills or procedures.

 If you already use anchor charts in your classroom but want simple ideas for making them even more valuable for students’ learning, check out this post on making anchor charts that students actually use.